aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 cp openssl-1.0.0.cnf openssl.cnf
 ```

-Note that the last step is necessary to ensure everything works.
+The last step is necessary to ensure that everything works in Ubuntu 18.04.
 Otherwise, you will most likely going to get errors at the later stages.

-In lab-2 you already explored a bit content of the certificates: common name, serial number.
+In lab-2 you have already explored contents of the certificates: common name, serial number.
-It also can contain various additional information about the certificate subject: country, address, company division, etc.
+The certificate can also contain various additional parameters about the certificate: country, address, company division, etc.
-The same applies for a certificate (self-signed one) that is created during CA setup.
+The same applies for the certificate (the self-signed one) that is created during the CA setup.
 For this, you would need to edit `vars` file that was automatically created in `~/openvpn-ca` folder.

 You can keep most of the default values, except that you need to change `KEY_COUNTRY`, `KEY_PROVINCE`, `KEY_CITY`, `KEY_ORG`, `KEY_EMAIL`, `KEY_OU`, and `KEY_NAME` fields.